K4MOGELO/linux_dotfiles/README.md

 My Linux dotfiles repository!
 This repository contains configuration files for various applications and tools that I use on my Linux system.

-## script.py
+## Synchronizing Configuration Files

-The `script.py` file is a Python script designed to automate the process of copying configuration files from their respective locations on my system to this repository, and then pushing the updates to GitHub.
-This script ensures that my dotfiles repository remains up-to-date with the latest configurations from my system.
+The `PushGithub.py` and `PullGithub.py` files are Python scripts designed to automate the process of synchronizing configuration files between your system and this repository. **PushGithub.py** copies configuration files from their respective locations on your system to the repository and pushes the updates to GitHub, ensuring your dotfiles repository remains current.
+Conversely, **PullGithub.py** pulls the latest changes from the GitHub repository and updates the configuration files on your system, ensuring your system configurations stay up-to-date with the repository.

+The `config_paths.json` file contains the paths of the configuration files and directories, which both scripts import to determine where to copy files from and to.
+Adjust the paths in this file as needed for your specific setup.

 ## Folders